-Here in Colorado Springs, we have so many people that are health conscious.
+Wondering if it’s safe to exercise during pregnancy?
+Here in Colorado Springs, we have so many people who are health-conscious.

 Many of my patients are so used to exercising regularly that they can’t imagine going months without working out when they become pregnant.

 The good news, exercising during pregnancy can be very beneficial to the overall health of the mom and her pregnancy.

 In fact, a minimal healthy exercise level I suggest is to go for a 20 to 30-minute vigorous walk 3-4 times a week.

 Just make sure you pay attention and listen to what your body is telling you.

 What Is A Healthy Heart Rate While Exercising Pregnant?